 $150,000 would also go a long way to updating your home’s street appeal.
 Consider rendering over that outdated brick, a re-roof, new windows and entry door, and even a new driveway.
 You could also construct a Portico or modernise dated features.

 Do you have an elderly relative or young-adult who you would like to keep close-by yet independent? $150,000 can get you a fully self-contained ‘granny flat’ extension including bedroom, bathroom, kitchenette and sitting room.
 Bear in mind however, that the Homebuilder grant cannot be used for construction “outside the home” so if you’re considering adding ancillary accommodation it seems it will need to be attached to the main house and not at the back of the garden.

 5. Family Room Extension and Alfresco Area with deluxe outdoor kitchen

 Live outdoors all year around with a deluxe Alfresco Area built under the main roof with a full outdoor kitchen and accessed through bi-fold or stacker doors, from your new Family Room!

 6. Second Storey Addition Retreat and Balcony.

 Adding a second storey is more costly than extending on the ground, however it is indeed possible for a $150,000 budget.
-If you’re after a Rumpas Room or Retreat and even a balcony to take in a view, you can achieve this within budget.
-If you’re after a bedroom, bathroom and sitting room addition you will have to extend the budget a little more.
+If you’re after a simple Rumpas Room or Retreat and even a balcony to take in a view, you can achieve this within budget.
+If you’re after a bedroom, bathroom and sitting room addition you will have to extend the budget to over $250,000.